Fisher1991/fisher1991.github.io/_pages/markdown.md

   * IEEE Transactions on Cybernetics
   * IEEE Transactions on Neural Networks and Learning Systems
   * IEEE Transactions on Fuzzy Systems
+  * IEEE Transactions on Knowledge and Data Engineering
+  * IEEE Transactions on Systems, Man, and Cybernetics: Systems
+  * IEEE Transactions on Artificial Intelligence
   * Information Fusion
   * 等等